daveystruijk/sandbox/README.md

 # Design Goals

 - Use as little boilerplate as possible
-- Use technologies that will last for a while
+- Use well-supported technologies that will last for a while
-- Dev experience should feel fast
+- Dev feedback loop should stay fast

 # Architecture Decisions